Young Turk Revolution: Cultural and international impact

-Hüseyin Hilmi Pasha's government signed into law the commemoration of the Young Turk Revolution and the second proclamation of the Constitution as a national holiday known as İyd-i Millî (National Holiday) in the Ottoman Empire and the Republic of Turkey.
-It was celebrated every July 23 starting in 1909, but the holiday decreased in importance due to Republic Day, the proclamation of the Turkish Republic on October 29, 1923.
-It stopped being celebrated as a national holiday by 1935.

-In some communities, such as the Jewish (cf. Jews in Islamic Europe and North Africa and Jews in Turkey), reformist groups emulating the Young Turks ousted the conservative ruling elite and replaced them with a new reformist one.

-Armenian Revolutionary Federation, previously outlawed, became the main representative of the Armenian community in the Ottoman Empire, replacing the pre-1908 Armenian elite, which had been composed of merchants, artisans, and clerics.
+Two European powers took advantage of the chaos by decreasing Ottoman sovereignty in the Balkans.
+Bulgaria, de jure an Ottoman vassal but de facto all but formally independent, declared its independence on 5 October.
+The day after, Austria-Hungary officially annexed Bosnia and Herzegovina which used to be de jure Ottoman territory but de facto occupied by Austria-Hungary.
+The fall of Abdul Hamid II foiled the rapprochement between Serbia and Montenegro and the Ottoman Empire which set the stage for their alliance with Bulgaria and Greece in the Balkan Wars.

+Following the revolution a new found faith in Ottomanism was found in the various millets.
+Violence in Macedonia ceased as rebels turned in their arms and celebrated with citizens.
+An area from Scutari to Basra was now acquainted with political parties, nationalist clubs, elections, constitutional rights, and civil rights.

 The revolution and CUP's work greatly impacted Muslims in other countries.
 The Persian community in Istanbul founded the Iranian Union and Progress Committee.
 The leaders of the Young Bukhara movement were deeply influenced by the Young Turk Revolution and saw it as an example to emulate.
 Indian Muslims imitated the CUP oath administered to recruits of the organization.
+Discontent in the Greek military saw a secret revolutionary organization explicitly modeled from the CUP which overthrew the government in the Goudi Coup, bringing Eleftherios Venizelos to power.

 In popular culture

+The Young Turks is a news commentary show named after the historical movement and live streamed since 2002 on social media platforms, such as YouTube and Twitch.

 In the 2010 alternate history novel Behemoth by Scott Westerfeld, the Young Turk Revolution in 1908 fails, igniting a new revolution at the start of World War I.